benetech/VideoDeduplication/README.md

 Notice that a binding of ports 8888 was also setup as a way to serve jupyter notebooks from within the Docker container

+#### Using Docker-Compose

+Docker-compose allows the environment to be quickly setup with both the required GPU support and database environment.

+Install docker-compose as instructed here: https://docs.docker.com/compose/install/

+Once installed, docker-compose will use the "docker-compose.yaml" file to run the required containers within a dockerized environment.
+Once you have built the image(s) as described above, run the following command from the roof folder of this project:

+`docker-compose up -d `

+This will start running both our project and an independend postgres docker instance (check the docker-compose.yaml for additional configuration information).

+The command above might throw an error if you already have postgres server running.
+If that's the case run "systemctl stop postgresql" (Linux) before using docker-compose.

+Once the docker-compose is running, you will be able to access the projects notebooks on localhost:8888 and pgadmin on localhost/pgadmin4.
+Check your running instances using this command:

+`docker ps`

+Take note of the app's container name, which should be something like this: "videodeduplication_dedup-app_1"

+In order to run the main scripts, simply enter the app's docker container by running the following command:

+`docker exec -it video_ded_dedup-app_1  /bin/bash`

+Once within the container, run one of the main scripts as described on the "running" section of this documentation.

 ### Without Docker